kysonic/gulp-auto-transaltor/README.md

 This group contains next parameters:

-- code (no default) - it's language from which will be created code for language files, for example - "BLOG_PASCAL" (in this case PASCAL it is name of file from which was taken the phrase for translation, but we will speak about it later).
-Common principles: For example we have next string:  <a class="sidebar-nav-item" href="/">Blog</a>, our regexp will find for us a next word: "Blog", GAT starts to create code from "enUS" translation direction, which located in "translate" option...
+- code (no default) - it's language from which wil  on, which located in "translate" option...
 So we will be have a translation - "Blog", next GAT will make from this code - BLOG.
 Perhaps this code will be need you for replacement later, also it is needed for creation of language files.
 - wordCodeLimit (default - 3) - supposing we will have next phrase "It is my blog", when GAT will be create code for the phrase it will be spliting the phrase on words: "It", "is", "my", "blog", and after it takes only three of them, and will join the words in "ITISMYBLOG" code.
 - codeLimit (default - 20) - Also your code after joining will be too much long, for instance: "WITHREPRESENTATIONWICHNEEDYOU".
 For this case we have "codeLimit" option.
 It will cut your long code word.
-- useFileNamePrefix (default - false) -
+- useFileNamePrefix (default - false) - If you have a concerns about that your code may repeat in some case, when your phrases will be a different, you can add to the code special prefix, which will be crated from name of current file name.
+For example if your current file called "global.html", then your prefix will be: "_GLOBAL", so your full code may be like this: "WITHYOU_GLOBAL".